mikef13x/module9README/README.md

 ## Description
-we were tasked to use Node.js to create a readme folder that is filled with a series of responses given by the user.
+we were tasked to use Node.js to create a readme file that is filled with a series of responses given by the user.

 ## Screenshot